bitcoin-dot-org/Bitcoin.org/docs/managing-wallets.md

     input)
   - Protects the seed against unsigned firmware upgrades
   - Supports importing custom seeds
-  - Provides source code and/or detailed specification for blackbox testing if using a closed-source Secure Element
+  - Provides source code created for all open components and provides detailed specification for blackbox testing of any closed-source secure elements

 Optional criteria (some could become requirements):